bbx10/tsl2591-node/README.md

 tsl2591-node
 ============

-Module to use the TSL2591 ambient light sensor.
+Module to use the TSL2591 ambient light sensor (ALS).

 ## TSL2591